 9. The institution awards course credit, degrees and certificates based on student attainment of learning outcomes.
 Units of credit awarded are consistent with institutional policies that reflect generally accepted norms or equivalencies in higher education.
-If the institution offers courses based on clock hours, it follows Federal standards for clock-tocredit-hour conversions.
+If the institution offers courses based on clock hours, it follows Federal standards for clock-to-credit-hour conversions.
 (ER 10)

-Evidence of Meeting the Standard II.A.9-1 College Catalog, Grades and Scholastic
+II.A.9-1 College Catalog, Grades and Scholastic Honors